aarontburn/nexus-site/public/docs/Guides/Creating A Custom Setting (WIP).md

 		super(module, true);
 	}
 	```
 	For example, the built-in `ChoiceSetting` has an additional function `addOptions` to add the choices.
 When the constructor is called, the `setUIComponent` relies on the options that have not been created yet, which is why we must defer the call by returning `true` in the constructor.
-Whenever you make a change that can influence the UI, you **must** make a call to `this.reInitUI()` to properly reinitalize the UI.
+Whenever you make a change that can influence the UI, you **must** make a call to `this.reInitUI()` to properly reinitialize the UI.
 	```typescript
 	// ChoiceSetting.ts
 	public addOptions(...options: string[]): ChoiceSetting {